STFleming/EmSys_Lab2/README.md

 ## Question 5: dotProduct exection time histogram with Timers

 Use timer generated interrupts to see how much you can make the execution time of ``dotProduct()`` vary.
-The aim is to try and get the highest variance posible.
+The aim is to try and measure a __measureable variance in execution time__ (>= 1% increase in max execution time).

 * I would try adding between 1 and 3 timers
 * Attempt to vary the frequency at which they interrupt
 * Change the amount of work that each interrupt is doing in their ISRs
 * Be careful, if you generate interrupts too frequently you can starve the processor (i.e. it always executing just ISRs) and your TinyPico can start behaving strangely, such as constantly restarting.

 ## Question 6: More deterministic `dotProduct()`